 Economic development planners focus on the economic activities of an area.
 They may work to expand or diversify commercial activity, attract businesses, create jobs, or build housing.

 Urban design planners strive to make building architecture, streets, and public spaces look and function in accordance with an area’s development and design goals.
 They combine planning with aspects of architecture and landscape architecture.
 Urban design planners focus on issues such as city layout, street design, and building and landscape patterns.

-Urban and regional planners held about 38,000 jobs in 2014.
-The industries that employed the most urban and regional planners were as follows:
+Urban and regional planners hold about 38,000 jobs.
+The industries that employ the most urban and regional planners are as follows:

 |Local government, excluding education and hospitals||66%|

 |Architectural, engineering, and related services||13|

 Planners work throughout the country in all municipality sizes, but most work in large metropolitan areas.

 Urban and regional planners often travel to sites to inspect the proposed changes and their impact on land conditions, the environment, and use.

 Most urban and regional planners work full time during normal business hours, but some also work evenings or weekends to attend meetings with officials, planning commissions, and neighborhood groups.
 About 1 in 5 planners work more than 40 hours per week.